 - Harvard Heart Letter.
 Abundance of fructose not good for the liver, heart.
 Available at: https://www.health.harvard.edu/heart-health/.
 Accessed February 9, 2018.

-The total sugar alcohols, erythritol + maltitol (remember, minimal amount) can be subtracted from the total carbohydrate count and tagatose (included in the sugars list, along with any other naturally occurring sugars) can also be deducted since it minimally affects blood sugar.
+The total sugar alcohols, erythritol, can be subtracted from the total carbohydrate count and allulose (included in the total carbohydrate count due to the FDA 2018 ruling) can also be deducted since it minimally affects blood sugar.

 Follow SOLA on Facebook and Twitter for all the things relevant to your healthy lifestyle!